grafana/grafana-bench/docs/index.md

 ## Quickstart tutorial

+1. Prepare github credentials and sign into ghcr repository

+Generate a personal access token.
+Then run the command

+echo {YOUR_ACCESS_TOKEN} | docker login ghcr.io -u {YOUR_USERNAME} --password-stdin

 1. Pull the container down

 `docker pull ghcr.io/grafana/grafana-bench:v0.1.0-rc2`

-2. Download the grafana-api-tests repository
+1. Download the grafana-api-tests repository

 `git clone git@github.com:grafana/grafana-api-tests.git`

-3. Build the tests
+1. Build the tests

 This is a temporary step that will hopefully removed in the near future as we natively support typescript.